dipanshu-dixit/OpenBerl/ROADMAP.md

 **This roadmap evolves with the community.
 Your contributions shape our direction.**

-*Want to influence the future of AI interoperability?
+*Want to influence the future of AI adapter interoperability?
 Start contributing today.*